luuk-battjes/project/README.md

 References are created with the `&` symbol, and are immutable by default.

 For some reason it is good to change the input to a mutable reference, this has to do with performance i don't know why tho.

+### Library crates & Binary crates
+Library crates are crates that canot be run on their own, They contain code intended to be used in other programs.

+Binary crates contain code that is executable so this project is a binary crate.